metaleap/vscode-appz/libs/go/readme.md

 	//
 	// `token` ── A token that can be used to signal cancellation.
 	//
-	// `andThen` ── A promise that resolves to a string the user provided or to `undefined` in case of dismissal.
+	// `onDone` ── A promise that resolves to a string the user provided or to `undefined` in case of dismissal.
-	ShowInputBox(options *InputBoxOptions, token *Cancel, andThen func(*string))
+	ShowInputBox(options *InputBoxOptions, token *Cancel, onDone func(*string))

 	// Shows a selection list allowing multiple selections.
 	//